epistemetrica/Ocean-Carrier-Alliances-Project/README.md

     - These data were obtained from Drewery CFR Insight reports.
 - oca_data_prep.ipynb
     - a Jupyter notebook that cleans and prepares the various data files for analysis.
-- oca_analysis.ipynb
+- oca_analyse_usda.ipynb
-    - a Jupyter notebook containing models and other analysis of the data.
+    - a Jupyter notebook containing summary statistics, models, and other analyses of the data for the USDA report.
 - this README.md

 Current versions of the notebooks and README can be found at on the github repo.

 ### Python Environment and Libraries

-All files were written in Python 3.12, and the following libraries are used:
+All files were written in Python 3.12.0, and the following libraries are used:
-- polars v0.20.18
+- polars v1.1.0
 - numpy v1.26.2
 - pandas v2.1.3
 - plotly_express v0.4.1
 - scikit-learn v1.3.2
+- statsmodels 0.14.1
+- geopy 2.4.1

 ## Data Challenges

+### PIERS Data

 Although the PIERS BOL database is extensive, covering the entirety of maritime containerized cargo that crossed the US border since 2005, the dataset comes with signficant challenges.
 - The most siginficant hurdle lines in the fact that volumes (TEUs, weight, and quantity) are entirely absent from the data prior to ~2015.